jaigan/k8s/README.md

 # DevOps Guide

 This guide covers essential tools and practices for local server setup, continuous integration, and continuous deployment.
-Follow the links below to access each section.
+Follow the links below to access each section..

 ## Table of Contents